 The visibility property has four values associated with it, but let’s focus on the two used most often, visible and hidden.

-visibility: visible The element is visible.
-This is default visibility: hidden The element is invisible (but still takes up space
+The element is invisible (but still takes up space)

 Both values are rather straightforward and behave exactly as you think.
 You see elements that are visible and don’t see elements that are hidden.
 That important point to note is that when hidden the element still takes up space.